firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/motor_cooling_and_thermal_management.md

 - Riders debating CPU-style blowers learned that evaporation-driven skin cooling does not apply to dry aluminum shells; without a wet surface the only lever is temperature delta, so focus on conductive paths instead of add-on spinners.【F:data/E-scooter upgrade workshop by denis yurev/text_slices/all.part01.txt†L424-L441】
 - Veterans recommended ferrofluid or oil-fill experiments (with leak safeguards) if you need real winding-to-shell transfer—simply drilling covers or gluing “windmills” to the hub only cools the outer case.【F:data/E-scooter upgrade workshop by denis yurev/text_slices/all.part01.txt†L456-L520】
 - Community case studies still favour passive conduction upgrades over active plumbing: Mirko’s 15 mm aluminum deck plate plus open vents held dual 190 A phase / 70 A battery runs near 52 °C, while heat-pipe experiments outperformed vibration-prone water loops on cramped decks.【F:knowledge/notes/input_part003_review.md†L115-L115】【F:knowledge/notes/input_part003_review.md†L240-L240】
+- When water cooling is unavoidable, Smart Repair’s X12 loop blueprint calls for a 40 × 80 mm block on the MOSFET bank, a PWM-controlled ~800 L/h pump, small radiator, and roughly 1 kg total system mass (≈300 g coolant, 300 g pump, 500 g hardware) with conformal coating and Kapton to harden the controller after prior water damage.【F:knowledge/notes/input_part011_review.md†L431-L433】

 ## Ferrofluid Selection & Handling
 - The VESC Help crew continues to vouch for ferrofluid/Statorade when the goal is winding-to-shell transfer, but they emphasise reading datasheets—some mixes flash at low temperature and budget hubs can demagnetise above ~80 °C—before flooding a motor.【F:knowledge/notes/input_part007_review.md†L48-L48】